nicolealf/ethics_Alfaro_Nicole/README.md

 ## Reading Discussion

 _Data science outcomes involve making decisions about people's lives using personal data.
 Because Data Science is often used to make money, there are several mal-practices that negatively affect others whether intentional or not.
-These include biases in machine learning algorithms, p-hacking, and mis-using people's information.
+These include biases in machine learning algorithms, p-hacking, and misusing people's information.
 Data science ethics must be studied and actively discussed among the data science community as well as everyone else it affects._

 ## References